 - Train each muscle 2–3 times per week: Beginners see better results from more frequent training than just a single session per muscle each week.
 This approach improves skill, increases practice, and gives a boost to results through regular recovery and effort.

 For most people starting out, this looks like 2–3 workouts per week, each one covering the main muscle groups.
+Most beginners combine these guidelines within a structured program that balances training frequency, recovery, and progression.
 As you get stronger and more confident, you can adjust the number of sets or sessions if your recovery is solid.
 Tracking your progress with a notebook or an app can show you which approach helps you feel and perform your best.

 How Different Rep Ranges Are Used